Edited 10/9/17 – This hunt is over. Thanks to everyone who played!

-But play fast: this contest (and all the exclusive bonus material) will only be online for 72 hours!
+But play fast: this contest will only be online for 5 days!

-There are eight contests going on simultaneously, and you can enter one or all!
+There are seven contests going on simultaneously, and you can enter one or all!
 Either way, it’s up to you.
 Pretty exciting stuff, right?

 If you’d like to find out more about the hunt, see links to all the authors participating, and see the full list of prizes up for grabs, go to the YA Scavenger Hunt page.

 Directions: Below, you’ll notice that I’ve listed my favorite number.
 Collect the favorite numbers of all the authors on the PURPLE and then add them up (don’t worry, you can use a calculator!).

 Entry Form: Once you’ve added up all the numbers, make sure you fill out the form here to officially qualify for the grand prize.
 Only entries that have the correct number will qualify.